Assistance and support looking for work

 Visit Jobactive for employment opportunities nationwide.
 If you register, you can complete a job match profile and find jobs that may suit you using their jobs database.

 Income support is available if you are looking for work and taking part in activities that may increase your chances of finding a job.
-Visit Centrelink website.
+Visit the Centrelink website.

 Child care information

-For help to find suitable child care visit mychild website.
+For help to find suitable child care visit the Child Care Finder website.

 Centrelink offers a range of financial assistance to help with the cost of child care.
 Visit assistance with child care fees on the Human Services website.

 If you have a professional qualification it is possible your professional association offers a jobs vacancy database.
 Check if your professional association website offers this service.
 Visit the Australian Professional Organisations, Associations and Societies website to find your organisation.

 Other organisations offer job search for their industry and could be found by searching for your desired industry.

 Career and training assistance is also available for the following groups.

 If you are mature-aged and looking to re-enter the workforce or for a change in career see Mature age employment.

 People with disability

-If you have a disability see work and careers for programs and services available to help you.
+If you are a person with disability see work and careers for programs and services available to help you.

 - Amy Levi Aboriginal Teaching Scholarship Program - Department for Education

 - Indigenous Youth Traineeships - SA Police

 - Aboriginal Scholarship Program - Department of Primary Industries and Regions

-- Aboriginal Internship Program - Department Planning, Transport and Infrastructure
+- Aboriginal Internship Program - Department of Planning, Transport and Infrastructure

 Aboriginal Access Centres